How to Drive Deer Park Road in Olympic National Park: The Complete Guide

 Crossing over into Olympic National Park and transitioning onto the unpaved and scarier half of Deer Park Road!

 Now in the National Park, the narrow road twists and turns through a thick lush forest on either side.
-And it twists and turn a lot.
+And it twists and turns a lot.
 It’s almost as if the road is wiggling its way up the mountain.
 And with these twists and turns comes lots of blind turns where you really can’t see the oncoming traffic.
 As I mentioned above, this was definitely the scariest part of Deer Park Road for me!
 Luckily, the road wasn’t busy so there weren’t too many cars coming in the opposite direction, but when they did suddenly appear around those blind turns, I think both of our hearts skipped a beat or two!
 Fortunately, this happened where it was possible to move over just enough to slide past each other, or one of us had a small pull-off we could use.

 A view of Deer Park Road from the car as it winds through the forest

-The narrow Deer Park Road as it winds through the forest
+Deer Park Road as it winds through the forest

 An oncoming car approaches along the narrow Deer Park Road in Olympic National Park